mantidproject/mantid/docs/source/release/v3.13.0/framework.rst

 - Fixed :ref:`SumSpectra <algm-SumSpectra>` to avoid a crash when validation of inputs was called with a WorkspaceGroup.
 - Fixed a bug in TableWorkspaces where vector column data was set to 0 when the table was viewed
 - The output workspace of :ref:`LineProfile <algm-LineProfile>` now has correct sample logs, instrument and history.
 - TimeSeriesProperty::splitByTimeVector's behavior on a boundary condition is changed.
-In the set of splitters toward a same target splitted workspace, if there is a splitter's beginning time is after the last entry of the TimeSeriesProperty to be split, then this last entry shall be included in its output TimeSeriesProperty.
+In the set of splitters toward a same target split workspace, if a splitter's beginning time is after the last entry of the TimeSeriesProperty to be split, then this last entry shall be included in its output TimeSeriesProperty.
 - Fixed a bug in :ref:`MergeRuns <algm-MergeRuns>` which could cause the runs to be merged in a different sequence than indicated in the *InputWorkspaces* property.
 - Fixed a bug where the values entered for basis vector properties in :ref:`BinMD <algm-BinMD>` were not being remembered.
 - Fixed a bug which prevented :ref:`Load <algm-Load>` and :ref:`LoadAndMerge <algm-Load>` from parsing advanced run ranges such as ``1-3+5-7+10+15-20``.